MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 The door gave way to a hush wrapped in silver.
 Kitty quickly became aware that the cottage was set in a hollow, surrounded by a garden.

-Kitty stepped walked up a set shallow stone steps into the garden, claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
+Kitty slowly walked up a set shallow stone steps that led into the garden, her claws still unsheathed, expecting shadows or sea-glare - but was met instead by moonlight so soft it seemed to hum.
 Ancient trees arched overhead, their bark creased like forgotten sailor's maps.
 Hedges curved with uncanny purpose; shaped into whales mid-breach, octopi with curled limbs, dolphins whose leafy faces smiled eternally toward some vanished tide.

 It was beautiful.